jon-harper/OmniBox/docs/tour.md

 Links on this site to external resources have prefix icons to identify what they do:

-- :material-git: The git icon is used for links to the OmniBox GitHub.
+- :material-git: The git icon is used for download links.
-- :material-cart: identifies an example link to a shopping site.
+- :material-cart: identifies a link to the [Sourcing Guide][sourcing].

 Internal page links in this tour are marked with an :material-directions: arrow sign.

+### Heat Set Inserts

+Many OmniBox components come with the option of using heat set inserts to attach other parts.
+These `STL` files have names ending in `HSI`.
+Files ending with `Stock` in the name do not need inserts.
+Look for the :material-cog: icon to quickly identify HSI parts on this site.
+Part icons are covered in more detail in the [Support Overview][support] section.

 ## Core Components

 Core components form the basis of every case.
-End-user parts normally do not attach to core components; instead, user parts are attached to trays and panels, which then mount on the Core case.
+Parts like the MCU do not directly attach to the Core case; instead, user parts are attached to trays and panels, which then mount on the Core case.

-!!! note "Note: Heat Set Inserts (HSI)"
-    Most Core components come with the option of using heat set inserts to attach most trays and panels.
-These `STL` files have "HSI" in the name.

 <figure markdown>
   [![the core of an OmniBox][img_core]][img_core]
   <figcaption>The assembled core components of an OmniBox.</figcaption>
 </figure>

-There are two (2) types of Core components: Base and Main Body.
-A typical OmniBox build has two (2) parts for the base and three (3) for the main body.
+There are two (2) types of Core components, the Base and the Main Body.
+Both of these are typically printed in halves that are then assembled.
+Users with large (>315mm) beds can print Unified versions of both the Base and Main Body.

-The Unified base can be printed instead of the front and rear Base pieces.
+The Main Body has a third printed part, the crossbar.

 <div markdown class="jh-grid-container jh-grid-3">
 <div markdown>